NMA not against salary increase, adjustment for health workers

 The NMA said by threatening not to enter into a negotiation with the Federal government if doctors were involved, it implied that such decisions would be extended to the Ministers of Health and that of Labour and Employment because they are physicians.

-“JOHESU should also stop meeting with the Head of the Civil Service of the Federation, Permanent Secretaries that are physicians, Chief Medical Directors, Chairmen of Senate and House Committees on Health, Governors and Deputy Governors, etc. JOHESU has forgotten that the DHS and other physicians involved in their negotiation were there by virtue of the critical relevance of their offices and not in individual capacities as physicians.
-If we copy and travel this discriminatory road, then NMA will not negotiate with the Federal government.
+“JOHESU should also stop meeting with the Head of the Civil Service of the Federation, Permanent Secretaries that are physicians, Chief Medical Directors, Chairmen of Senate and House Committees on Health, Governors and Deputy Governors etc.

-“Lastly, we wish to remind JOHESU that her members are primarily the staff of the Department of Hospital Services of the FMOH.
-The input of the DHS cannot be wished away because she is key to any negotiation on welfare matters in the health sector.

-“JOHESU must learn to trust and accept international best practices on remuneration.
-We hope the body will also start rescuing her conscience by avoiding emotional blackmail and misinformation which is becoming her pastimes,” the statement added.